SpikeInterface/MEArec/docs/generate_recordings.rst

 The :code:`fs` parameters permits to resample the recordings and if it is not provided recordings are created with the same sampling frequency as the templates.

+If :code:`sync_rate` is greater than 0 (and <= 1, default is 0), synchrony is added to spatially overlapping templates.
+For example, if :code:`sync_rate` is 0.2, 1 out of 5 spikes on spike trains with overlapping templates will be temporally coincident.

 The :code:`modulation` parameter is extremely important, as it controls the variablility of the amplitude modulation:
 * if :code:`modulation` id :code:`none`, spikes are not modulated and each instance will have the same aplitude
 * if :code:`modulation` id :code:`template`, each spike event is modulated with the same amplitude for all electrodes